sigmamupi/apod-wallpaper/README.md

 3. Give Executable permission to the .sh script using. chmod u+rw wallpaper.sh

 4. Run the script wallpaper.sh  in the terminal.
-You can also double click and set the terminal to open shell scripts by          default.
+You can also double click and set the terminal to open .sh format by            default.

+5. You can find the downloaded image on the desktop.
+Also read its title and description in the terminal (available for          10sec).

 ## Contributing
 This script is very limited in what it does.
-Please recommend me any improvements to add.
+Please recommend me any improvements you can think of.

 ## Authors

 * Amarnath

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License